benjamincrozat/laravel-blade-sugar/README.md

 # Laravel Blade Sugar

-Add sugar to Laravel Blade to keep yours templates DRY and clean.
+Add sugar to Laravel Blade to keep your templates DRY and clean.

 ## Installation